VMDeployment/VMDeploy.Management/VMDeploy.Management/internal/data/Configuration/Template/readme.md

 The network profile to assign.
 This defines subnet, DNS Servers, etc.
 Each setting can be overridden from within New-VmoVirtualMachine.

+> VMMServer

+The SCVMM Server to deploy the virtual machine to.
+Defaults to "Default".
+For scenarios where one VMDeploy system is used to deploy to multiple SCVMM environments.

 > ChildTemplates